Domestic violence in Australia: 2020s

-Government strategy is described in the Services Australia document "Family and Domestic Violence Strategy 2020–23".
+The Morrison government strategy is described in the Services Australia document "Family and Domestic Violence Strategy 2020–23".
 In November 2021 Minister for Women Marise Payne announced funding of A$22.4 million over five years to set up a Domestic, Family and Sexual Violence Commission, which would oversee the implementation of the new National Plan to end violence against women and children.
 The federal government provided A$260 million in funding under its "National Partnership on Family, Domestic and Sexual Violence Responses", with an additional amount later allocated to the Northern Territory to combat Indigenous family violence.

+On 17 October 2022, the Australian (now under Anthony Albanese), state and territory governments released the National Plan to End Violence against Women and Children 2022–2032, to follow the previous 12-year National Plan.